-Question (Yes) (No) Does the site receive sufficient runoff?
-I.e. catchment >2.5x the size of the proposed canopy or vegetation footprint?
+Question (Yes) (No) Is the width of the outstand at least 2m?
+Yes: Tree pits can be designed for outstands wider than 2m.
+A space for tree pit surface larger than 10m 2 is ideal for open tree pits with vegetation.
+No: Focus on smaller tree-pit system opportunities such as grated tree pits.
+Does the site have a slope between 0.5% and 2%?
+Yes: Surface runoff should be able to be directed to system with minimal erosion risk.
+No: Surface runoff may not drain to system, or the site may be too steep, leading to erosion.
+Energy dissipation devices may be required to manage high inflow velocities.
+Does the street have a slope between 0.5% and 8%?
+Yes: Surface runoff should be able to be directed to system with minimal erosion risk.
+No: Surface runoff may not drain to system, or the site may be too steep, leading to erosion.
+Energy dispersion devices may be required to manage high inflow velocities.
+Is the crossfall of the street less than xx%?
+Yes: Green infrastructure can be integrated into the outstand No: Draining surface flows to the outstand will be difficult.
+Tree pits with a sub-surface inlet may still be achievable.
+Does the site receive sufficient runoff?
+I.e. catchment >10x the size of the proposed canopy or vegetation footprint?
 Yes: Outstand should receive sufficient runoff to support vegetation and stormwater treatment functions.
 No: Catchment insufficient for Green Infrastructure.
 Invest in other sites.
-Does the street have a slope between 0.5% and 2%?
-Yes: The site slope is ideal for Green Infrastructure.
-No: The site is not ideal for Green Infrastructure, and any design solutions will need to consider scour protection or methods to slow flows entering the systems.
-Is the cross-fall of the street less than 10%?
-Yes: A range of Green infrastructure solutions can be integrated on the road without level differences causing interface issues.
-No: On-road solutions will be difficult.
-Consider solutions within the nature strip or footpath, where level differences shouldn't impede the design.
-Alternatively, on road tree pits with a sub-surface inlet may still be achievable.
 Is there existing stormwater drainage to connect to?
-Yes: Outlets can be achieved for raingardens or tree pits.
+Yes: Outlets can be achieved for tree pits.
 No: Systems without drainage are prone to issues.
 Invest in other sites.
-Is the site within an area of high pedestrian traffic with limited room for pedestrians?
+Will safety of sight lines be compromised by trees?
+Yes: Manage trees in a way that preserves sight lines, otherwise focus on Green Infrastructure without trees.
+No: Prioritise trees in response to maximise Green Infrastructure benefits.
+Is the site within an area of high pedestrian traffic likely to walk over the outstand?
 Yes: Grated tree pits provide a low-risk response for a busy site.
 Ensure appropriate edge treatment is applied.
-No: Prioritise open tree-pits (small systems or large vegetated systems) that enhance the streetscape.
+No: Prioritise open tree-pits that enhance the streetscape.
 Ensure appropriate edge treatment is applied.
 Are there underground services less than 1m deep?
 Yes: Tree health depends on adequate soil volume and room for roots to grow.
-Focus on permeable pavement as a way to improve soil moisture content for existing trees in the area.
+Focus on Green Infrastructure options without trees.
 No: Prioritise trees in response to maximise Green Infrastructure benefits.
 Are there overhead services?
-Yes: Consult with landscape architect or arborist about appropriate tree species, or focus on raingardens without trees.
+Yes: Consult with landscape architect or arborist about appropriate tree species, or focus on Green Infrastructure without trees.
 No: Prioritise trees in response to maximise Green Infrastructure benefits.